Account

 How do I prepare my artwork for Scodix foil?

-To create Scodix foil elements, you must set up a spot colour in your design file that tells us exactly where the foil should go.
+To create Scodix foil elements, you must set up a spot colour in your design file to clearly define where the foil should be applied.

-Next, duplicate the page on which you want to enhance the foil.
-On this new page, colour the elements you want to appear in foil using your spot colour.
-Remove these foil elements from the original printed design to prevent them from appearing twice.
+Next, duplicate the page that includes the foil design.
+On the duplicated page, colour only the elements you want to appear in foil using the Scodix spot colour.
+Remove these foil elements from the original printed design to avoid them appearing twice.

 Upload